ratpack/ratpack/ratpack-manual/src/content/chapters/60-gradle.md

 ## Ratpack dependencies

-To depend on a Ratpack extension library, simply add it as a regular compile dependency…
+To depend on a Ratpack extension library, simply add it as a regular implementation dependency…

 ```language-groovy gradle
 buildscript {